esha949711-crypto/HFT-price-prediction-ml/README.md

 ## 🎯 Objective

-Convert the original **classification problem into a regression problem** that predicts the actual future trade price after 5 seconds.
+Convert the original **classification problem into a regression problem** to predict the actual future trade price after 5 seconds.

 ## 🔄 Changes Made